wariomastergg/numworksRGBimg/README.md

 # numworksRGBimg
-i just made this in an afternoon and it could be better.
+i just made this in an afternoon and it could be better. it comes with 2 example images if you want to test it (because its tedious to look for or make images this tiny)

 to use this you need python PIL for the get_pixel() function here: https://pypi.org/project/Pillow/